zhixin9001/2021-SAA/note/tips.md

     - full-text search engine, with an HTTP web interface, schema-free JSON documents
 - RDS (Relational Database Service)
     - makes it easy to set up, operate, and scale a relational database in the cloud.
-    - Amazon RDS Multi-AZ, at least 2 az, synchronously replicates
+    - Amazon RDS Multi-AZ, at least 2 az, non-aurora: synchronously replicates, aurora: asynchronous
+        - availablity
     - Amazon RDS Read Replicas, use MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server database engines asynchronous replication
+        - provide enhanced performance, scalability, and durability, not availablity
     - if master database is encrypted, read replicas are encrypted
     - You can only enable encryption for an Amazon RDS DB instance when you create it
         - can create a snapshot of your DB instance, and then create an encrypted copy of that snapshot